Bin Bulaye Baraati

 Bin Bulaye Baraati is a 2011 Indian action comedy film written by Praful Parekh and M. Salim and directed by Chandrakant Singh.
 The stars are Aftab Shivdasani, Priyanka Kothari, Rajpal Yadav, Om Puri, Sanjay Mishra, Shakti Kapoor, and Vijay Raaz in lead roles, with Shweta Tiwari featured in a cameo appearance and Mallika Sherawat and Shweta Bhardwaj appearing in song numbers.
-The film was released in India on 17 June 2011 and received mixed reviews.
+The film was released in India on 17 June 2011.

 Plot

 Criminals Hazari (Sanjay Mishra) and Murari (Rajpal Yadav) rob the Police Commissioner's home, and Chetta Singh (Vijay Raaz) steals the car belonging to the Commissioner's wife, Kusum (Rati Agnihotri).
 Meanwhile, AD (Aftab Shivdasani) elopes with Shreya (Priyanka Kothari), the niece of Police Sub-Inspector Pralay Pratap Singh (Om Puri).
 With each group on the run for different reasons, they all end up in a vehicle stolen from crime boss Durjan Singh/Black Cobra (Gulshan Grover).
 In the vehicle is a suitcase filled with Durjan's loot.

 On the run from both gangsters and police, they group disguise themselves using fake police uniforms and arrive in Madhavgarh village just in time to stop Loha Singh (Manoj Joshi) from committing a crime.
-Believing them to be real law officials, the town's residents host a congratulatory feast in their honor.
+Believing them to be real law officials, the town's residents host a congratulatory feast in their honour.
 The group settles in comfortably among their new-found friends, but the Black Cobra tracks them down and plots their capture and death.